washiemorey/POWER-BI-PROJECTS/README.md

 ### 5. Data study at school
 Most people did not study data at school they switched into data later on.

 ### 6. Level of hapiness with WorkLife Balance
 The average level of hapiness by worklife balance is 5.74.
+Indicating people are satisfied but not that much.
+There is need for improvement.

 ### 7. Level of hapiness with Current Salary
 The average level of hapiness with current salary is 4.27.
-Indicating most people are very unhappy
+Indicating most people are very unhappy.
+There is need for pay raise

 ### 8.Level of hapiness with Learning New Things
 The average level of hapiness Learnng New Things is 5.61.
+Indicating people are satisfied but not that much.
+There is need for people to become more agile to learning.

+The PowerBi Dashboard for this project is uploaded above as  Data Proffesional Survey.
+Download.

 <img src="https://github.com/washiemorey/POWER-BI-PROJECTS/blob/main/Data%20Survey.jpg" alt="Dashboard Preview" width="600"/>